mihonapp/website/CONTRIBUTING.md

-# Tachiyomi Website Contributing Guide
+# Mihon Website Contributing Guide

 Before submitting your contribution, please make sure to take a moment and read through the following guidelines: